Aims and Scope

-Forest Ecology and Management publishes scientific articles that link forest ecology with forest management, focusing on the application of biological, ecological and social knowledge to the management and conservation of plantations and natural forests.
-The scope of the journal includes all forest ecosystems of the world.
+Forest Ecology and Management publishes scientific articles linking forest ecology with forest management, focusing on the application of biological, ecological and social knowledge to the management and conservation of plantations and natural forests.

 1. Clear connections between the ecology and management of forests;